kissmygritts/mitchellgritts.com/content/articles/running-postgres-on-wsl.md

 psql postgres
 ```

-No you don't need to use `sudo -u postgres psql` everytime.
+Now you don't need to use `sudo -u postgres psql` every time.